 Pros of an Online Education

-- No travel involved – Online students can study right from their homes, saving time, gas, and vehicle wear and tear.
+No travel involved – Online students can study right from their homes, saving time, gas, and vehicle wear and tear.
 It also eliminates having to drive in inclement weather, and, of course, protects students from contagious viruses that exist in places where many people gather.

 Cons of an Online Education

-- Technology problems – As great as technology is, it also has us at its mercy at times.
+Technology problems – As great as technology is, it also has us at its mercy at times.
 Online students with computer or Internet problems will be unable to complete their assignments or exams as required.
 However, even when the technology works perfectly, it still has a hidden downside: cost.
 Most of the time, online coursework comes with specific technology requirements that students must meet in order to be in the class.
 In some instances, these requirements can include expensive memberships to sites like Adobe because the students in the program require these technologies to complete their work.

 Motivation – What we listed as a pro can also be a con.
 Some students need the push to get to class.
 Online students who know they can do it at “their own pace” may procrastinate.

-- Transferring credits – Some schools still do not acknowledge online schools in the same light as on-campus schools, making it difficult to transfer credits to an on-site college.
+Transferring credits – Some schools still do not acknowledge online schools in the same light as on-campus schools, sometimes making it difficult to transfer credits to an on-site college.

 How Do I Find Online Programs?

 The increasing popularity and availability of online programs has made it possible for many individuals to obtain an education despite having to work and/or raise a family.
 Often, the biggest dilemma is finding a school that actually offers online programs.
 Doing an Internet search can become very time-consuming, particularly for those looking for specific programs or schools in a specific geographic location.
-An excellent option is the National Center for Education Statistics (NCES).
-NCES allows students to filter programs based on distance learning options, education fields and geographic location.
+An excellent option is the National Center for Education Statistics (NCES) College Navigator tool.
+NCES allows students to filter programs based on distance learning options, education fields, and geographic location.